-With the November 2020 Drug Supply Chain Security Act (DSCSA) requirements for dispensers now in plain view, it is the perfect time for pharmacies—from large retail chains to hospitals—to assess their compliance strategies in preparation for the new regulations.
+With the November 2020 Drug Supply Chain Security Act (DSCSA) requirements for dispensers now in effect, it is the perfect time for pharmacies—from large retail chains to hospitals—to assess their compliance strategies in preparation for the new regulations.
 But, even more value awaits those companies that see the DSCSA requirements as the foundation to a fully digital supply chain and are using their compliance initiatives as an opportunity to transform their business practices.

 DSCSA compliance requirements—from lot-level traceability to full serialized data exchange—are potential building blocks for this digital transformation, from improved inventory visibility to enabling new processes like digital recalls that ultimately protect patients.
 With that strategic framework in mind, you can begin to move your organization from a compliance-based mindset to a value-based mindset: in addition to ensuring DSCSA compliance, you're also creating the opportunity to improve operational efficiency, recognize financial savings, and reduce waste within your supply chain ecosystem, all while improving drug safety for your patients.
-Sound too good to be true?
-It's not.

 DSCSA requirements for dispensers